josh-collinsworth/joco-sveltekit/src/routes/blog/posts/converting-to-sveltekit.md

   import SideNote from '$lib/components/SideNote.svelte'
 </script>

-Let's be honest: lots of things in development—perhaps _especially_ front-end development—are harder than they should be.
-Some days, it can seem as though everything in frontend development is needlessly over-engineered and convoluted.
+Let's be honest: lots of things in web development are harder than they should be.
+Some days, it can seem as though everything in the frontend world is needlessly over-engineered and convoluted.

 That's what makes [Svelte](https://svelte.dev/) seem like such a breath of fresh air.

+## What is Svelte?

+Svelte could be considered a JavaScript framework akin to React, Vue, Ember or Angular.
+It's the newest of the bunch, however, and it seems as though it's definitely learned from the others; its code tends to be the least verbose, and its output tends to be the smallest (which is good for performance; more on that in a bit).

+Svelte itself, much like the other frameworks above, is mostly just a view library, not ideal for much except single-page applications on its own.
+But just as React has Next and Vue has Nuxt, however, Svelte has [SvelteKit](https://kit.svelte.dev/).

+SvelteKit, Next, etc., are what's often called a "meta-framework."
+They take the underlying framework (Svelte, React, etc.) and add many of the other pieces you'd need for a website or app, like pages and routing, data stores, better control over SEO, and in some cases, image handling.

 ## Why Svelte?